typedb/typedb/spec.md

 _Principles._

-1. `redefine` redefines type axioms, constraints, triggers, structs, or functions
-2. Except for few cases (`sub`), `redefine` **cannot be a no-op**, i.e. it always redefines something!
-3. _Design principle_: We disallow redefining boolean properties:
+`redefine` redefines type axioms, constraints, triggers, structs, or functions.
+Except for few cases (`sub`), `redefine` **cannot be a no-op**, i.e. it always redefines something!
+We disallow redefining boolean properties:
   * _Example 1_: a type can either exists or not. we cannot "redefine" it's existence, but only define or undefine it.
   * _Example 2_: a type is either abstract or not. we can only define or undefine `@abstract`.

 _System property_:
-1. within a single `redefine` clause we cannot both redefine a type axiom _and_ constraints affecting that type axioms
+1. 🔮 Can have multiple statement per redefine but within a single `redefine` clause we cannot both redefine a type axiom _and_ constraints affecting that type axioms

-2. _Example_.
+    _Example_.
 We can redefine
     ```
     define person owns name @card(0..1);
     // first clause: redefine name -> name[]